dalesgit/dalesgit.github.io/relg101-s19/presentations/ritual-sq.md

 ## Ritual -- Questions

 - Give an example of a ritual that orders your interaction with others.
-<li class="fragment">What is a ritual that has important meaning for you and your friends or family?
+`<li class="fragment">What is a ritual that has important meaning for you and your friends or family?
 Explain. </li>
 <li class="fragment">How does ritual help us to understand the ways that religion is more than a set of beliefs? </li>
 <li class="fragment">What are the best arguments for and against the following claim: “Religion begins with ritual and it remains ritual before it is anything else.” </li>
 <li class="fragment">How can ritual go wrong?
 What happens when it goes right? </li>

----
+--

 ## Ritual in Religious Contexts